 - Most probiotic bacteria prefer 68 to 86 degrees (20 to 30ºC) (fermented vegetables, sauerkraut, fermented dairy)

-- Some bacteria, like the thermophiles (in yogurt) prefer a bit warmer temperatures 120 – 130 degrees (45-55ºC, close to a radiator)
+- Some bacteria, like the thermophiles (in yogurt) prefer a bit warmer temperatures 120 – 130 degrees (45-5OºC, close to a radiator)

-- Other bacteria like it a bit cooler, 59 to 68 degrees (15 to 20ºC).
+- Other bacteria like it cooler.
 One example is Leuconostoc species involved in lacto fermentation.
 They have an optimum of 64 to 72 degrees (18 to 22ºC)

 If you ferment in a warm climate, you might have difficulties with the lacto fermentation process simply because the high temperature will promote the growth of yeast and unwanted bacteria.
-Using a starter culture helps, and might be enough for a successful fermentation.
+Using a starter culture helps.

-Even though some healthy bacteria require oxygen for their metabolic activities, lacto-fermentation at home works best in the absence of oxygen.
-Using air-tight jars is, therefore, important.
+Even though some bacteria require oxygen for their metabolic activities, lacto-fermentation at home works best in the absence of oxygen.
+Using air-tight jars is therefore important.

 NOTE: During the first part of fermentation don’t put the lids on too tight.
-Much gas is produced by the bacteria pressure and can build in the jars.
+Gas is produced and pressure can build in the jars.
 Open the lid for a second daily to let the gas out.
-When storing the jars in the fridge the fermentation process calms down considerably.
-Then lids can be screwed on tighter to keep air out.
+When storing the jars in the fridge the fermentation process calms down and lids can be screwed on tighter to keep air out.

 Three phases of lacto-fermentation

-PHASE ONE: The “breaking down” of substances in the vegetables as fermentation starts.
+It starts with “breaking down” of substances in the vegetables.
 This first phase if short, only a few days.
-When fermenting vegetables, you will see bubbles and perhaps brine coming out from the jars.
+You might see bubbles and brine coming out of the jars.
 This is normal.
-During the first phase most of the harmful microorganisms are destroyed as the product turns increasingly sour.
+During the first phase, most harmful microorganisms are destroyed as the veggies turn increasingly sour.

-PHASE TWO: Good bacteria are in complete control and now consume sugars contained in the vegetables.
-Lactose, glucose, fructose, and sucrose are all converted by the probiotic bacteria into lactic acid and many other potent substances.This gradually increases the bio-availability of vitamins, enzymes, minerals, and other nutrients.
+Good bacteria are now in complete control of the jar and consume sugars contained in the vegetables.
+Lactose, glucose, fructose, and sucrose are all converted by the bacteria into lactic acid and many other potent substances.This gradually increases the bio-availability of nutrients.

-PHASE THREE: Storing the jars in a cool place to slow down the lacto-fermentation process.
+Storing the jars in a cool place slows down the lacto-fermentation process.
 However, the probiotic bacteria are still alive, slowly consuming carbohydrates and producing a range of potent substances.
 The bacteria can stay alive in the jars for many months.
 The longer you store the jars, the more tart and complex aromas are created.

-Several good bacteria species are involved in the natural or wild lacto- fermentation process.
-Bacteria naturally occurring on vegetables or in raw milk are responsible for the so called wild or natural fermentation.
+Several bacteria species are involved in the natural or wild lacto- fermentation process.
+The bacteria naturally occur on vegetables and in raw milk.

-However, using a starter culture greatly help control what bacteria strains will take control in addition to the ones naturally present on the veggies.
-Bacteria in the starter culture will quickly dominate the lacto-fermentation process from start to end.
+However, a starter culture controls which bacteria strains take control in addition to the ones naturally present on the veggies.
+Bacteria in the starter culture will dominate the process from start to end.

 Starter cultures have many benefits: